JavadTe/mjt-civ-ipriot-smiley/knowledge_and_evidence.md

    > Happy has blink function and sad dose not
    >
 4. How does this difference affect the functionality of these classes
-   > The difference made the Happy class to blink vs sad dose not have this function
+   > The difference made the Happy class to blink vs sad does not have this function
    >

 ### 2.6.
 Where is the Sense(Hat) in the code?